dannychen0830/dannychen0830.github.io/story.md

 ## Story time!

-Welcome to story time.
-I'll occasionally record funny/provocative/intriguing stories that I experienced or heard here.
+Welcome to the story section.
+I'll occasionally post funny/provocative/intriguing stories.
+This is not meant to be educational.
+It's up for you to determine the real part and the _complex_ part.

 ### The Spear and the Shield